The following professionals lent their expertise to this article:

 American Indian College Fund

-Those who identify as Native American may find this fund’s resources useful.
-Alongside offering financial aid opportunities, it also provides free resources for financial and academic wellness.
+Those who identify as Native American will find a wealth of valuable resources on the AICF website, including financial aid opportunities and advice for creating and maintaining strong financial and academic wellness.

 Consortium of Higher Education LGBT Resource Professionals

-This group connects those in the LGBT community with resources, job openings, and professional development workshops so they can better navigate the higher education space.
+Nonprofit organization that connects LGBT community members with resources, job openings, and professional development workshops to better navigate the higher education space.

 Learning Disabilities Association of America